 Cauliflower remains such a versatile food and should form a part of your plans for fall vegetables.
 Furthermore, the cool temperatures of fall allow for more considerable, tighter growth of the cauliflower head.

-The best results come from plants grown on in pots.
+The best results come from plants grown in pots.
 Transplant them into their final position in late summer to enjoy a fall filled with tasty white florets.

 It is worth noting that you may wish to protect your cauliflowers beneath a mesh in case any worms persist and attack your plants.